datadryad/dryad-app/stash_engine/ui-library/README.md

 3. Optionally, validate your build HTML via the Gulp toolkit.

-4. Review your build from the local Rails server on your machine at /demo.
+4. Review your build from the local Rails server on your machine at **/demo/**.
+**Note:** the trailing slash is required; otherwise you'll just get the unstyled static pages.

 5. Integrate the HTML of the elements you created or modified within the UI library into the same elements in Rails.